How to Make a Styrofoam Planter

 The Styrofoam Planters painted and dried - ready to plant

 In some cases, for smaller drainage holes I use insect screen.
-These show screen that is used for attic air circulation, or you can use hardware cloth.
+These show screen that is used for attic air circulation, or you can use hardware cloth or plastic screen meant for soffits.
 For larger holes such as these, something stiffer so it holds in place is best, or use some wire to make a hammock for the screen.

 Screen over the holes in the bottom of the Styrofoam Planter